awsdocs/aws-kms-developer-guide/doc_source/rotate-keys.md

 Because the new CMK is a different resource from the current CMK, it has a different key ID and ARN\.
 When you change CMKs, you need to update references to the CMK ID or ARN in your applications\.
 Aliases, which associate a friendly name with a CMK, make this process easier\.
 Use an alias to refer to a CMK in your applications\.
 Then, when you want to change the CMK that the application uses, change the target CMK of the alias\.

 To update the target CMK of an alias, use [UpdateAlias](https://docs.aws.amazon.com/kms/latest/APIReference/API_UpdateAlias.html) operation in the AWS KMS API\.
 For example, this command updates the `TestCMK` alias to point to a new CMK\.
-Because the operation does not return any output, the example uses the [ListAliases](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListAliases.html) operation to show that the alias is now associated with a different CMK\.
+Because the operation does not return any output, the example uses the [ListAliases](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListAliases.html) operation to show that the alias is now associated with a different CMK and the `LastUpdatedDate` field is updated\.

 ```
 $ aws kms list-aliases